-- 9.29.
-The provision of residential development on this site would assist in meeting the overall housing requirements of the district and would contribute to the provision of affordable housing, meeting overall Policy BSC1 housing requirements to 2031. - 9.30.
-The latest housing supply figure for Cherwell District is calculated at 5.8 years.
-Whilst the NPPF states that the requirement to have a 5-year supply is not a cap on development, the housing policies of the Development Plan are the starting point for decision taking and afforded full weight.
-Whilst there may be some impact upon the character and appearance of the open countryside and locality through the development of this greenfield site, officers accept the applicant's assessment within the submitted LVIA that the proposed mitigation would be acceptable and sufficiently reduce any harm.
-It is considered that the harmful impact would be mitigated and would be outweighed by the benefits of the additional housing which would boost the housing land supply within the district at its most sustainable settlement, including the provision of affordable housing, the sustainability of the location and the long term socio-economic benefits which additional housing and population would bring. - 9.31.
-Whilst the proposal is considered contrary to the Development Plan it is considered that this would be outweighed by the benefits of the scheme.
+- 9.12.
+The provision of residential development on this site would assist in meeting the overall housing requirements of the district and would contribute to the provision of affordable housing in a sustainable location. - 9.13.
+The latest housing supply figure for Cherwell District is calculated at significantly less than 5 years as such the 'tilted balance' is engaged and therefore a presumption is in favour of sustainable development.
+The site is located on the edge of one of the most sustainable settlements within Cherwell and would benefit from proximity to existing infrastructure and facilities.
+Whilst there may be some impact upon the character and appearance of the open countryside and locality through the development of this greenfield site, Officers accept the applicant's assessment within the submitted LVIA that the proposed mitigation would, in time, be acceptable and sufficiently reduce any harm.
+It is considered that the harmful impact would be mitigated and would be outweighed by the benefits of the additional housing, which would boost the housing land supply within the district at its most sustainable settlement.
+The provision of affordable housing, the sustainability of the location and the long term socio-economic benefits which additional housing and population would bring render this proposal acceptable.